robballou/jiratool/README.md

 ## Install

 This is developed with Python 3.
-If your system uses Python 2, [consider using pyenv](https://github.com/yyuu/pyenv) to allow you to run both.
+If your system uses Python 2, [consider using pyenv](https://github.com/yyuu/pyenv) to allow you to run both (or similar tool).
 Make sure you are using Python 3 when you run the first step of these install instructions.

 1. Install packages: `pip install -r requirements.txt`
 1. Add a symlink: `pushd /usr/local/bin && ln -s PATH/jiratool.py jiratool && popd`